 Jason Grover, Vice President HR, Polaris

 Jason has over 18 years of Human Resources leadership experience.
 He joined Polaris Industries in 2014 after broad experiences in consulting, Exxon, and most recently General Mills.
 Jason received his MBA with an emphasis on Human Resources from Purdue University, and a BS in International Relations/ Organizational Behavior from Brigham Young University.
-Since that time, Jason has held a variety of cross-functional and Human Resource leadership positions with increasing responsibility, including HR Director for Global Technology leading the global rollout of SAP-HR, HR Director, Asia and Greater China, Director of Solution Development, Supply Chain Strategic Initiatives, Plant HR manager, HR Specialist Compensation & Benefits.
+Since that time, Jason has held a variety of cross-functional and Human Resource leadership positions with increasing responsibility, including HR Director for Global Technology leading the global rollout of SAP-HR, HR Director, Asia and Greater China, Director of Solution Development, Supply Chain Strategic Initiatives, Plant HR manager, HR Specialist Compensation and Benefits.
 Currently, Jason is Human Resource Vice President, aligned with the rapidly growing Global Operations Organization within Polaris.

 Jill Hauwiller, Founder and Principal, Leadership Refinery

 Jill Hauwiller is the Founder and Principal Consultant at Leadership Refinery, a Career and Leadership Development consulting firm in the Twin Cities.
-She has over 17 years of experience in Global Talent Management, Leadership Assessment & Coaching, and Career Strategy & Transition.
+She has over 17 years of experience in Global Talent Management, Leadership Assessment and Coaching, and Career Strategy and Transition.
 She has worked in and with global organizations, top-ranked business schools, and professional services firms.
 Jill specializes in coaching high potential leaders through career changes and accelerated development, using a future-focused and strengths-based approach to creating sustainable change.

 Jill earned her Bachelor of Arts Degree in Communication and German from the University of Minnesota-Duluth, and her Master of Arts in Communication from Bethel University, with an emphasis in Conflict Management and Emotional Intelligence.
 Jill speaks to local and national audiences on leadership and career development.
 In addition to being a credentialed coach with the International Coaches Federation (ICF), she is certified to use many tools and assessments, which she applies to her executive coaching and facilitation.